fkelbert/uc4linux/README.md

 uc4linux is a Policy Enforcement Point for usage control enforcement purposes as developed within the scope of the publications listed below.
 The code is based on the strace project.

+The master branch of this project is branch ucmaster.

 # Publications